writethedocs/www/docs/guide/contributing.rst

 Welcome!
 The guides at Write the Docs are meant to address all aspects of software documentation.
 To contribute to a guide, read on to understand our guides and how you can help.

-Ways to contribute
+How to contribute
 -------------------

 Anyone can contribute regardless of professional or tool experience.
-Contributions are treated with respect if they respect the current effort and state of our guide.
+Contributions that respect our guide's current effort and state are treated with respect.

-There are several ways to contribute to the content:
+There are several ways to contribute:

-* Edit a single guide directly in GitHub.
+* :ref:`Edit a single guide directly in the GitHub UI <update-guide-via-github>`.
-* For changes that span multiple files, :ref:`create a fork, a branch, and a pull request <update-guide-in-git>`.
+* :ref:`Edit files via git <update-guide-in-git>`.
-* `Submit an issue`_ to suggest small changes, new content, or to file bugs against existing content.
+* `Submit an issue`_ to suggest small changes, new content, or to note bugs in existing content.

 What to contribute
 -------------------